![]() | |||||

 The following baskets are some of the more recent baskets I have been making.
 I made my first Nantucket over 10 years ago using instructions in a "country" decorating magazine and a Tupperware bowl as a mold (I won't show you a picture of that basket).
 I eventually purchased some wooden molds and even taught a few classes, but I never felt my Nantuckets were up to the level of my other baskets.
 I finally took a class in the summer of 1998 and I couldn't believe how much I learned.
 You will see the basket I made below.
 I now almost exclusively teach Nantucket basketry.
 If you have any questions or comments please feel free to contact me at the address/link below.
 Tony |

-Contemporary Shaker/Nantucket Hybrid Baskets I made these baskets with Eric Taylor a few years ago.
+Contemporary Shaker/Nantucket Hybrid Baskets I made these baskets with Eric Taylor and on my own.
 Eric has combined Shaker pounded brown ash with Nantucket construction.
-The baskets feature either oak or birch rims, handles and base.
-The lashless rims and clean lines of these baskets give them a fresh, contemporary feel. |
+The baskets feature either oak, cherry or birch rims, handles and bases.
+The lashless rims and clean lines of these baskets give them a fresh, contemporary feel.
+Some of the baskets feature diamond twill patterns or alternating width uprights. |

 ||